anindameister/absoluteBasics/schoolManagementSystem1&2/src/w3SchoolsJavaClass/readme.md

 - Note: Java is a strongly typed language.
 We have got to mention the datatype of the variable that we are declaring
 - same method names cannot be used, even if we're trying to create an object of a different class.
   - This situation came up while dealing with outer and class
+  - there are three ways to start writing a kinda java class
+    - Illegal modifier for the class Gari; only public, abstract & final are permitted
+      - The type Car cannot subclass the final class Gari
+    - 1. regular class
+      - public
+        - static
+        - or without static
+      - default
+        - without public
+        - without static
+    - 2. final
+    - 3. abstract
+      - interface

 ## modify attributes